 Skip to main content

-These commands operate on the MCPJungle server process itself rather than on its registry contents. start launches the gateway, init-server prepares it for enterprise use, and version reports what is running.
+These commands operate on the Mcpjungle server process itself rather than on its registry contents. start launches the gateway, init-server prepares it for enterprise use, and version reports what is running.

 start

-Starts the MCPJungle HTTP server and MCP gateway.
+Starts the Mcpjungle HTTP server and MCP gateway.

 mcpjungle start [flags]